JulienKhlt/TD_log_Project/extensions/vscode/README.md

 # Json Language Server

-## Install Server Dependencies

-1. `python -m venv env`
-1. `python -m pip install -e .` from root directory
-1. Create `.vscode/settings.json` file and set `python.pythonPath` to point to your python environment where `pygls` is installed

 ## Install Client Dependencies

 Open terminal and execute following commands:

 1. `npm install`
 1. `cd client/ && npm install`
+1. Change pythonPath and serverPath in `client/extension.ts` to point to the location of the server and a python installation where requirements are installed.

 ## Run Example